Chasel-Tsui/mmdet-aitod/README.md

 # TODbox (Tiny Object Detection Box)
-Official implementation of the paper: Detecting Tiny Objects in Aerial Images: A Normalized Wasserstein Distance and A New Benchmark
+This is a repository of the official implementation of the following paper:

-The annotations of **AI-TOD-v2**: https://drive.google.com/drive/folders/1Er14atDO1cBraBD4DSFODZV1x7NHO_PY?usp=sharing
+* [Paper](https://www.sciencedirect.com/science/article/pii/S0924271622001599?dgcid=author) Detecting tiny Objects in aerial images: A normalized Wasserstein distance and A new benchmark (ISPRS J P & RS, 2022)

-The source code of the **NWD-RKA** please refer to the folder [mmdet-nwdrka](https://github.com/Chasel-Tsui/mmdet-aitod/tree/main/mmdet-nwdrka).
+* [Paper](https://openaccess.thecvf.com/content/CVPR2021W/EarthVision/html/Xu_Dot_Distance_for_Tiny_Object_Detection_in_Aerial_Images_CVPRW_2021_paper.html) Dot Distance for Tiny Object Detection in Aerial Images (CVPRW, 2021)

 ## Introduction
 The Normalized Wasserstein Distance and the RanKing-based Assigning strategy (NWD-RKA) for tiny object detection.